tadjh/chatjack/README.md

 ## Bugs

-- TODO Spectator Timer isn't synched
 - TODO Loading... shows even after connected
+- TODO Vignette fades away instead of staying visible
 - TODO !restart !start doesn't work after gameover (command is null)
 - TODO If you stand before all cards drawn, you can quick draw the dealer, also breaks timer
 - TODO hitting non-natural blackjack doesn't tint the auto-stand?